 - Click Apply.

-4. Connect the feed to your Local campaign
+4. Connect the feed to your Performance Max campaign for store goals

-After uploading your local product feed to your Google Ads account, you can add it to a new or existing Local campaign.
+After uploading your local product feed to your Google Ads account, you can add it to an existing Performance Max campaign for store goals.

-Keep in mind: A minimum of 5 products per store is required to be selected in order for the campaign to serve these ads.
-It’s recommended that you choose 5 to 10 products.
+Keep in mind: A minimum of 5 products per store must be selected for the campaign to serve these ads.
+It’s recommended that you select 5 to 10 products.

-- Select the “Product feed” section to expand it.
+- Click the “Local product feed” section to expand it.
 Check the box that indicates “Use a product feed for this campaign”.

-- Select Google Ads (Business data feed) or Merchant Center (local inventory feed) as the feed source.
+- Select Google Ads (Business data feed) as the feed source.

 - Learn to set up a local inventory feed using the Local inventory onboarding guide.